StakeSquid/ethereum-rpc-docker/README.md

 - HTTPS: `https://yourdomain.tld/ethereum` (or other network paths)
 - HTTP: `http://yourdomain.tld/ethereum` (or other network paths)
-- WebSocket: `wss://yourdomain.tld/ethereum/ws` (or other network paths with /ws suffix)
+- WebSocket: `wss://yourdomain.tld/ethereum` (same URL as HTTP/HTTPS)

 All services use standard ports (80 for HTTP, 443 for HTTPS), so no port specification is required in the URL.